 - Stock up on feminine products.
 If you only use pads, then don’t worry about it.
 Pads are easy to find here.
 If you use tampons then bring a TON.

 You will not be able to find them here, as the majority of people are either weirded-out by tampons or think using them is a sin.
-You can also bring the Diva Cup or Lunette, which I think is the easiest option and is beloved by many female PCVs around the world.
+You can also bring the Diva Cup or Lunette, which is beloved by many female PCVs around the world.

 - Contact solution, if needed.
 I’ve heard it’s hard to find.

 - Dry shampoo.
 I love this stuff.
 When the power/water is out and you haven’t showered in days, it is a life saver.
 Also, people here don’t shower as frequently as Americans, especially in the winter, so being able to spray some dry shampoo makes life a lot easier.

 - For some reason lotion can be kind of expensive here.
 And you might want to bring some sunscreen if you are prone to sunburn.
 Your medical kit comes with one bottle, but after that is gone Peace Corps does not supply more.
 (Maybe aloe vera gel too.
 Some of us got painful sunburns during PST.)

 - Deodorant: Stock up on some quality deodorant because I guarantee you will be sweating in the summers.
 Most of the deodorant here is the aerosol kind and it is not so good. *Someone informed me that you can find some roll-on Nivea deodorant that works pretty well.
 I’ll have to try it out!